fhellwig/pkgconfig/README.md

 ## Overview

 Applications often get their settings from configuration files.
 These files are usually structured as JSON text or JavaScript objects.
 Reading these files is easily accomplished.
-However, validating that the values are of the correct type or fall within an appropriate range should *not* be performed by application code.
+However, validating that the values are of the correct type or fall within an appropriate range should not be performed by application code.
 Reading configuration files and validating them against a JSON schema is the object of the pkgconfig utility.

 This package uses the [findpkg](https://github.com/fhellwig/findpkg) utility for finding the top-level package directory of the module requiring pkgconfig.
 It then looks for a `config` directory in this top-level directory.
 The `config` directory must contain a configuration file and a schema file.
 The configuration file is read and validated against the schema file using the [JSV](https://github.com/garycourt/JSV) implementation.

 ## Installation

+This section describes the installation of pkgconfig and the default directory layout.

+### Dependencies

 Add pkgconfig to your `package.json` depencencies and run `npm install`.